 The Centre is located on the south end of Campobello Island adjacent to the FDR Memorial Bridge and the Mulholland Lighthouse.

 From Lubec, ME, head east on ME-189 E (Washington Street) across the FDR Memorial Bridge (here you are crossing from the USA into Canada and the road becomes NB-774 N).
 After clearing immigration and customs, turn left onto Narrows Road and then left onto our drive.
-(Note that the border crossing is currently closed due to Covid 19 restrictions.)

 From the Deer Island ferry ramp, turn right onto North Road, right onto the NB-774 S, veer right onto Narrows Road and then right onto our drive.